The simplest way to make a narcissist jealous and envious is to post happy, radiant pictures of you and have your friends “like/love/wow” those.

 How do you make a narcissist jealous and want you back?

+Please don’t do this.
 Trying to make a narcissist jealous and want you back can be a dangerous game.
-It’s often counterproductive and can fuel their toxic behavior, reinforcing their desire for control.
-Instead, focus on establishing healthy relationships and prioritizing your own well-being.
+It’s also counterproductive — fueling their toxic behavior and reinforcing their desire for control.
+Instead, focus on investing your emotional energy in other/healthy relationships and prioritizing your well-being.
+Stay safe.

 What is the best revenge against a narcissist?